quantum-tinkerer/MeanFi/docs/source/tutorial/graphene_example.md

 # Interacting graphene

-In the previous tutorial, we showed how to use `pymf` to solve a simple 1D Hubbard model with onsite interactions.
+In the previous tutorial, we showed how to use `meanfi` to solve a simple 1D Hubbard model with onsite interactions.
-In this tutorial, we will apply `pymf` to more complex system: graphene with onsite $U$ and nearest-neighbour $V$ interactions.
+In this tutorial, we will apply `meanfi` to more complex system: graphene with onsite $U$ and nearest-neighbour $V$ interactions.
 The system is more complicated in every aspect: the lattice structure, dimension of the problem, complexity of the interactions.
 And yet, the workflow is the same as in the previous tutorial and remains simple and straightforward.